NikolausBerl/UDACITY_Collaboration_And_Competition_Project/report.md

 The best influence for training the Network had the NUM_UPDATES-Parameter.

-I switched of to add noise to the actions, because this noise decreased the convergence behaviour of the system
+I switched off to add noise to the actions, because this noise decreased the convergence behaviour of the system